 Adjusted Gross Income is verified by comparing a copy of the student, spouse, or parent income tax return document to federal data.
 Discrepancies must be corrected before further processing (See Chapter 8 for additional information).
-However, we submit all corrections/updates to the federal processors so the parent and student will be aware of any changes we made.
+However, Tennessee Tech submits all corrections/updates to the federal processing center so the parent and student will be aware of any changes we made.
 This is an opportunity for parents and students to learn more about how to complete the FAFSA.